Skip to Main Content

 After the procedure, the donor will be moved to a recovery area to recover from anesthesia.

-The day after the procedure, the donor will return to the clinic for lab work and an exam.
+The day after the procedure, the donor will return to the clinic for lab tests and an assessment.
 A nurse will remove the dressing, check the harvest sites for any signs of infection, and give instructions for care of the sites.

 Possible side effects of bone marrow harvest